citta-lab/ruby/README.md

 end
 ```

 Link:
 ```ruby
 <%= link_to "Home", home_path %>
 ```
 We are editing in application.html.erb.
 In above example "Home" is name of the link will be displayed and `home_path` will be the route it will go to.
-We can route root path to home as alias as shown below,
+We can route root path to home as alias as shown below, so upon clicking the link it will go to main index page.
 ```ruby
 root 'schools#index', as : 'home'
 #root 'controller_name#action', alias as : 'home'